jju/code4libyeg/index.md

 We do this by holding and promoting opportunities related to programming, coding, making, hacking, design, open data.... basically we're interested in all things that can have code under the hood.

-Follow along by joining our Google Groups mailing list: https://groups.google.com/forum/?hl=en#!forum/code4lib-edmontonCode4lib
+Follow along by joining our [Google Groups mailing list](https://groups.google.com/forum/?hl=en#!forum/code4lib-edmontonCode4lib).